 To develop it.

-To let it learn how to create the kind of work it dreams of creating.
+To let it learn how to create the kind of work you dream of creating.

-It knows it is still raw talent.
-And it's not quite sure just how much is there.
+You knows it is still raw talent.
+And you aren't quite sure just how much is there.

-But it truly feels it is capable of so much more.
+But you truly feel you are capable of so much more.

-Yes, it has produced some pretty pictures and promising drawings.
+Yes, you have produced some pretty pictures and promising drawings.

-And it's been very grateful for the compliments from friends and family.
+And you've been very grateful for the compliments from friends and family.

 At least until now.

 It's just that the compliments of friends and family are not quite enough any more.